vgrichina/vibe-server/stacks/tests/001_test_web_server.md

      - Assert response body is `{"message": "vibe-server API is running"}`.
      - Assert `Content-Type` header is `application/json` (allow for `charset=utf-8`).
   **Config Initialization**:
      - Verify `tenant:abc:config` is set in Redis on startup if missing.
   **Middleware - Valid Tenant**:
-     - Send a request to `/abc/some/path`.
+     - GET `/abc/admin/config`.
      - Assert config is fetched and attached to context as `tenantConfig`.
-Make sure to use valid config.
+Make sure to use full valid config for testing.
-     - Check `[INFO] Loaded tenant config for abc` in logs.
   **Middleware - Invalid Tenant**:
-     - Send a request to `/xyz/some/path` (tenant not in Redis).
+     - Send a request to `/xyz/admin/config` (tenant not in Redis).
      - Assert 400 status with `{"error": "Invalid tenant ID"}`.
   **Anonymous Login**:
      - Send POST to `/abc/auth/anonymous`.